-Theorem 2.9 (Fredholm alternative).
-Let $T: H_1 \to H_2$ be the sum of a continuous invertible linear operator and a compact one.
+Theorem 2.11: (Fredholm alternative).
+Let $T: H_1 \to H_2$ be a Fredholm operator.
 Then T is injective if and only if it is surjective.
 In this case its inverse T^{-1} is bounded.

-We say that an operator is a Fredholm operator if it is sum of an invertible one and a compact one (more precisely, we should say it is a Fredholm operator of index 0).
 Fredholm alternative says that if we want to prove that a Fredholm operator is invertible, then it suffices to prove its injectivity.
-A useful idea to keep in mind is that, under this respect, Fredholm operators behave like square matrices.4
+A useful idea to keep in mind is that, under this respect, Fredholm operators behave like square matrices.6